waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Confirmed Facts & Discoveries
 *   **Passwords Found:** The two passwords are 'SLOWPOKETAIL' and 'RATICATE TAIL'.
 *   **B2F/B3F Layout:** Both B2F and B3F are split into two disconnected eastern and western sections.
 This has been confirmed by the `master_navigator` tool.
+*   **B2F Connectivity:** The eastern and western sections of B2F are not connected by any walkable path.
+This was confirmed by the `master_navigator` tool.
 *   **Path Forward:** A hidden one-way warp tile at coordinate (27, 2) on B2F warps the player to B3F at (27, 2), providing access to the eastern section of B3F.
 *   **Locked Door:** The final objective is likely behind the locked door on B3F at coordinates (10, 9) and (11, 9).

 ### Current Hypothesis
-*   **H73 (Current):** The spin tile maze on B2F has an alternate path that leads to the western section of B2F, which in turn provides access to the western section of B3F.
+*   **H74 (Current):** There is a hidden pitfall or warp tile on the floor of B3F's eastern section that leads to an otherwise inaccessible area (possibly the western section of B3F or B2F).

 ### Archived Hypotheses (Solved/Falsified)
+*   **H73 (Falsified):** The spin tile maze on B2F has an alternate path that leads to the western section of B2F, which in turn provides access to the western section of B3F.
+(Result: Falsified, as the `master_navigator` tool confirmed that the eastern and western sections of B2F are not connected by any walkable path, making the maze unreachable from the east.)
 *   **H72 (Falsified):** There is a hidden switch or warp tile in the eastern section of B3F.
 (Result: Falsified after a systematic search of all reachable wall tiles yielded no results.)

-## IV.
-Future Testing & Ideas
-*   **Agent Idea: `hypothesis_generator`:** An agent that takes the current puzzle state (map description, failed hypotheses from notepad) and suggests new, testable hypotheses.
-This could formalize my brainstorming process.
-*   **Agent Idea: `code_debugger`:** An agent that takes a Python script and an error message as input, and suggests a fix or the location of the bug.
-This could streamline tool debugging.
-*   **Tool Idea: `systematic_searcher`:** A tool that takes a set of coordinates and an action (e.g., 'interact', 'step on') and automatically executes the search pattern.
-This would be much faster than manual searching.
-*   **Agent Idea: `log_summarizer`:** An agent that could periodically review turn history to extract key events and help identify patterns or missed clues.

-## V. Archived Hypotheses (Solved/Falsified)
 *   **H71 (Falsified):** Leaving and re-entering this area via the ladder at (27, 2) will change the map state, opening a new path.
 (Result: Falsified by `master_navigator`, which confirmed no path exists after re-entry.)
 *   **H70 (Falsified):** One of the floor tiles in the isolated eastern corridor of B2F is a hidden spin or arrow tile.
 (Result: Falsified.
 A systematic search of every floor tile in the corridor yielded no results.)
 *   **H69 (Falsified):** Re-entering this area via the ladder at (27, 2) will change the map state, opening a path.
 (Result: Falsified.
 A systematic search of all walls in the resulting corridor revealed no hidden switches.)